migalmoreno/tubo/README.md

 ## Contributing

-You can use the project's [mailing list](https://lists.sr.ht/~mmoreno/tubo) to send feedback, patches or open discussions.
-Bugs should be reported on the project's [bug-tracker](https://todo.sr.ht/~mmoreno/tubo).
+You can send feedback, patches, or bug reports to [public@mianmoreno.com](mailto:public@mianmoreno.com).